Resident Director in Singapore- Is their Appointment Mandatory?

 Under the Singapore Companies Act, every company is required to maintain statutory records of the accounts maintained by the company.
 The accounts would be related to the annual accounts of the company.
 Under section 199(1) of the Companies Act of Singapore, the accounting records have to be maintained by the company's directors.
 Apart from filing these records, the records have to be maintained by the company in the registered office of the company with the ACRA.
 This is required when the director has to inspect specific books and records of the company.

-The following documents are required for appointing a resident director in Singapore:
+The following necessary papers are required for appointing a resident director in Singapore:

 - A declaration from the individual who is appointed as a director.
 This must be in form-45.